SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 By default configuration is loaded in the following order:

 - `sumologic.yaml`
-- all configuration files from `conf.d` sorted alphabeticaly
+- all configuration files from `conf.d` sorted alphabetically

 :::Note
 Configuration which is loaded later in the order is going to be merged with previous one.
 Let's consider the following example configuration files: